AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 # ESP8266-433Mhz-and-IR-Bridge-MQTT
-ESP8266 based bridge that allows you bridge any 433Mhz ASK/OOK and IR devices to a network via MQTT over WiFi
+ESP8266 based bridge that allows you bridge any 433Mhz ASK/OOK and IR devices to a network via MQTT over WiFi!

 Note: There is a problem with this current code, do not use this yet.
 I will fix this in a few days and remove this message